Home » Koh Chang » Koh Chang Beaches

 Dan Mai

 Passing another waterfall at Than Mayom, you ultimately reach the outskirts of Salak Khok, where the wonderfully peaceful boutique retreat, Spa Koh Chang, provides detox programmes.
+Look out too for Koonchanaburi Resort, which sits in its own cove.

 Other scattered local communities complete the picture.